harness/developer-hub/docs/self-managed-enterprise-edition/introduction/self-managed-enterprise-edition-architecture.md

 ![](./static/harness-self-managed-enterprise-edition-overview-00.png)To install Harness Self-Managed Enterprise Edition in a Kubernetes cluster, use the following instructions:

-1. For Self-Managed Enterprise Edition with Helm, see [Install Harness Self-Managed Enterprise Edition Using Helm](../self-managed-helm-based-install/install-harness-self-managed-enterprise-edition-using-helm-ga.md).
+1. For Self-Managed Enterprise Edition with Helm, go to [Install Harness Self-Managed Enterprise Edition Using Helm](../self-managed-helm-based-install/install-harness-self-managed-enterprise-edition-using-helm-ga.md).
-2. For Self-Managed Enterprise Edition with KOTS, see [Install Self-Managed Enterprise Edition Using KOTS](../deploy-with-kots/kubernetes-cluster-on-prem-kubernetes-cluster-setup.md).
+2. For Self-Managed Enterprise Edition with KOTS, go to [Install Self-Managed Enterprise Edition Using KOTS](../deploy-with-kots/kubernetes-cluster-on-prem-kubernetes-cluster-setup.md).

 **AWS architecture**